-What does an Amish kids' life look like?
-Let's dive into some of their Amish teenager financial responsibilities, plus how their parents help them manage money.
+What does an Amish teenager's life look like?
+Let's dive into some Amish teenage financial responsibilities, plus how their parents help them manage money.

 As some of you may know, my father is a full-time Amish taxi driver in Lancaster County, PA*.

-One of my father’s main employers is a man named Leroy.
+One of my father’s main employers is an Amish man named Leroy.
 Leroy owns a construction company and hires my father to drive him around to his in-state and out-of-state construction sites once a week to check up on his crews.

 On my past trip home I was lucky enough to be invited to tag along on one of their weekly business routes.
 Not only was I lucky enough to be invited, but Leroy was more than happy to answer some of my financial questions about the Amish.